oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The MCL algorithm is short for the Markov Cluster Algorithm, a fast and scalable unsupervised cluster algorithm for graphs (also known as networks) based on simulation of (stochastic) flow in graphs.
+The MCL algorithm is short for the Markov Cluster Algorithm, a fastand scalable unsupervised cluster algorithm for graphs (also known as networks) basedon simulation of (stochastic) flow in graphs.

-**URL**
+**More Information**

 https://micans.org/mcl/